 “Fourteen years ago, I founded Spektrix when I realised arts organisations needed to be better supported by technology when selling tickets and building relationships with audiences and donors.
 Since then we’ve continually refined our mission to recognise the vital role of the arts in the community, and to help the organisations we work with bring those benefits to the widest possible breadth of audiences.
 World events over the last 18 months have highlighted still more starkly the importance of the global movement for social change, and I’m proud that, in becoming a B Corp, Spektrix has made a lasting commitment to operating our business as a force for good.”
 Michael Nabarro, Spektrix CEO and co-founder

-What this means for the organisations we work with
+What this means for the organizations we work with

-Above all, assessors recognised our commitment to the organisations we work with, who in turn promote vital artistic, cultural or community engagement.
+Above all, assessors recognized our commitment to the organizations we work with, who in turn promote vital artistic, cultural or community engagement.
 In many cases, they’re also committing substantial time and resources to sharing that work with underserved members of their own communities.

 “Our achievement in certifying as a B Corp is shared with the thousands of Spektrix users who work tirelessly on behalf of their own audiences, communities and artistic teams.
 We’re honoured that they’ve chosen us to support them in delivering that work as effectively and efficiently as possible, and we hope this certification is proof of our ongoing commitment to their success.”
 Alice Young, Spektrix Managing Director UK & Ireland